thirtysevennorth/domesticlight_public/DL_client_DS3231/DL_client/Readme.md

   for more information about the data packet methods see DL_Data_Schema

  # CODE CONFIGURATION NOTES
- adjust board processor and RTC enabling / disabling the respective definitions.
+ * adjust board processor and RTC enabling / disabling the respective definitions.
-   RTC: DS3231 ro MAX31343, Processor: UM3 or ADA
+   * RTC: DS3231 ro MAX31343, Processor: UM3 or ADA
- To enable/disable AWS connections include #define AWS To adjust the light sensor gain and integration time, set in the Light Sensor config of the Global variables.
+ * To enable/disable AWS connections include #define AWS
+ * To adjust the light sensor gain and integration time, set in the Light Sensor config of the Global variables.
- To set data collection frequency set the data frequency counter  in seconds.
+ * To set data collection frequency set the data frequency counter  in seconds.
 Please do not adjust unless asked.
- To factory reset uncomment #define DL_FACTORY_RESET.
+ * To factory reset uncomment #define DL_FACTORY_RESET.
 This will require the board to be reflashed with the DL_client_INIT sketch.

 # TO DO / ROADMAP
-  Provide on board approximate rough RGB conversion to print to local OSC.
+  * Provide on board approximate rough RGB conversion to print to local OSC.
-  Add wifi / power loss buffer code that will store data when wifi is not available.
+  * Add wifi / power loss buffer code that will store data when wifi is not available.
-  Add AWS Device Shadow functionality to aid in buffer data management Provide support for connection to institutional wifi networks which require an X509 certificate.
+  * Add AWS Device Shadow functionality to aid in buffer data management
+  * Provide support for connection to institutional wifi networks which require an X509 certificate.
-  Provide support for ENS VOC and methane sensors
+  * Provide support for ENS VOC and methane sensors

 #  KNOWN BUGS
- Currently the message handler does not correctly recieve or process messages from AWS If AWS connection is interupted, while the device is connected to serial the serial connection is lost and has to be re-enabled.
+ * Currently the message handler does not correctly recieve or process messages from AWS
+ * If AWS connection is interupted, while the device is connected to serial the serial connection is lost and has to be re-enabled.
- The wifi network selection does not reliably connect to wifi networks without a password.
+ * The wifi network selection does not reliably connect to wifi networks without a password.
- The OSC message for current Unixtime does not transmit correctly to Isadora and generates an unknown value type
+ * The OSC message for current Unixtime does not transmit correctly to Isadora and generates an unknown value type
+ * If the device enters Adhoc mode and no connection is made within 1 to 3 minutes the device restarts

 # LICENSES AND CREDITS
- the DL_client was created for light sensor client of Domestic Light, a media art project by Ian Winters for more info about the project, or to participate please visit https://domesticlight.art coding by John Macallum, Ian Winters and Weidong Yang with support from Jeffery Lubow, and Nicolas Seymour-Smith. this code is distributed under an MIT License.
+ * the DL_client was created for light sensor client of Domestic Light, a media art project by Ian Winters
+ * for more info about the project, or to participate please visit https://domesticlight.art
+ * coding by John Macallum, Ian Winters and Weidong Yang with support from Jeffery Lubow, and Nicolas Seymour-Smith.
+ * this code is distributed under an MIT License.

 # Additional libraries used include the following and incorporate their respective license terms:
 * MicroOSCript, OSE https://github.com/0Z3/ose MIT License (c) 2020 John Macallum